armi0024/kaimana/README.md

 The Kaimana class library is based on original source released by ParadiseArcadeShop.com with feedback from the community.

-Created:  October 24, 2013    zonbipanda
+Created:  October 24, 2013    zonbipanda  -- Arduino 1.0.5 Support

 Revised:  October 29, 2013    zonbipanda

+Revised:  April   11, 2015    zonbipanda  -- Arduino 1.6.3 Support

 _